Antipurity/sensor-network/docs/ROADMAP.md

                         - 2 bytes: shape ID.
 Content (split along "packet-parts") (compressible):
                             - shapeId==0: new shape:
                                 - handler data (provide): shapeId (2b) & partSize (4b) & cells (4b) & cellShape (2b length, 4b values) & bytesPerValue (1b) & name (for each cell, values, numbered `sum(cellShape)-cellShape[-1]`; including the overwritten reward) & noData (1 bit per cell) & noFeedback (1 bit per cell)
+                                    - TODO: ...Since we'll be compressing everything anyway (eventually), can we just not bother with this split into shapes and data...
+No premature optimization, perhaps?...
                                 - sensor feedback (ACKnowledgement; no ACK means that data has to resend the shape): shapeId (2b)
                             - shapeId≥1: reward & data (for each cell, values, numbered `1 + cellShape[-1]`)
                 - ⋯ Take on the remote cellShape and partSize.